Sckarge/new_git/README.md

     git branch -d feature-branch-1
 8. checkout - Used to switch to a branch, but, also to create branches using -b
     git branch -b feature-branch-1
-9. diff - to check the differences b/w your current branch and another branch
+9. diff - to check the differences b/w your current branch and another branch(also shows unstaged changes)
     git diff master
 10. pull - Used to pull a branch from github to local.
 This can be done after some changes have been made to that branch that we need to make in our local.
     git pull (after upstream has been set)